mongodb/chatbot/docs/docs/server/evaluation.md

 https://chat-server.docs.staging.corp.mongodb.com/api/v1/
 ```

-This endpoint bypasses the Web Application Firewall (WAF) and CloudFront protections that we have on the standard staging API, `http://knowledge.staging.corp.mongodb.com/`,and the production API `http://knowledge.mongodb.com/`.
+This endpoint bypasses the Web Application Firewall (WAF) and CloudFront protections that we have on the standard staging API, `http://knowledge.staging.corp.mongodb.com/`, and the production API `http://knowledge.mongodb.com/`.
 Do not run evaluations against these APIs.
 You will get `4XX` errors from CloudFront!

 To use the evaluation API, you must authenticate.
 Refer to the following section for authentication information.